arielf/weight-loss/README.md

     oliveoil           156831   ...  -0.3754 -50.95%
     halfnhalf          171855   ...  -0.4673 -63.41%
     sleep              127071   ...  -0.7369 -100.00%

+The positive relative-score values are life-style choices that make you gain weight, while the negative ones make you lose weight.
+This particular data set is very noisy, since:

+- The number of original data-points (days) is small
+- My scales are not accurate, and a typical daily change in weight is very small
+- Items that make you both lose and gain weight, often appear on the same line so they cancel each other and confuse the learning process.

+So I focused mostly on the extremes (start and end) of the list as presented above.

 Despite the noisy & insufficient data, and the inaccuracies in weighting, the machine-learning experiments made 4 facts very obvious, pretty early: